-- MR Monitor and report only - (1) Wastewater data originates from the information submitted on the monitoring report forms July 2015 to May 2023. - (2) Solids/floatables are reported system wide on the first outfall only.
+MR Monitor and report only

+(1) Wastewater data originates from the information submitted on the monitoring report forms July 2015 to May 2023.

 10 Description of Procedures for Reaching a Final Decision on the Draft Action:

 Please refer to the procedures described in the public notice that is part of the draft permit.
 The public notice for this permit action is published in The Record and in the DEP Bulletin available at https://dep.nj.gov/bulletin/.